Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-In practice, a big-step evaluator is typically written as a recursive function in code~\cite{McC60} or in natural semantics \cite{Kah87}.
+A big-step evaluator is typically written as a recursive function, in code~\cite{McC60} or in natural semantics \cite{Kah87}.
 In code, the evaluator works on some data-type representation of the mathematical terms.
 The operational semantics of the implementation language must be taken into account to guarantee semantics (\ie~strategy) preservation \cite{Rey72}.
-In natural semantics, the evaluator works on the mathematical terms and is defined by a set of syntax-directed and deterministic inference rules describing the function's behaviour recursively on the subterms.
-A natural semantics provides a compact two-dimensional definition, requires no knowledge of specific programming languages, and serves as a specification of the evaluator's implementation in code.
+In natural semantics, the evaluator works on the mathematical terms and is defined by a set of syntax-directed and deterministic inference rules describing the function's behaviour recursively on subterms.
+A natural semantics provides a compact definition, requires no knowledge of specific programming languages, and serves as a specification of the evaluator's implementation in code.
 In a partiality setting, a big-step evaluator may terminate (converge) on a final result, or non-terminate (diverge) because it cannot deliver a final result when it exists (which may be delivered by other strategies) or because no final result exists (which may be delivered by no strategy).

-Whether in code or natural semantics, big-step evaluators are written typically in two definitional \emph{styles}.
+Whether in code or natural semantics, big-step evaluators are typically written in two definitional \emph{styles}.

 In \emph{eval-apply} style, the evaluator is defined by a \emph{single function}.
 This style appeared early in programming and formal semantics \cite{McC60,Lan64,Rey72,Plo75,Sto77,SS78} and was the main style until the 1990s \cite{All78,ASS85,FH88,Hen87,Rea89,Mac90}.
-In code, the \texttt{eval} function evaluates subterms recursively and delegates the specific evaluation of application terms to a mutually-recursive local \texttt{apply} function.
-This function can be anonymised using \texttt{let}-clauses and pattern-matching expressions in some implementation languages.
+In its traditional code definition, the \texttt{eval} function evaluates subterms recursively and delegates the specific evaluation of application terms to a mutually-recursive local \texttt{apply} function.
+This function can be obviated within \texttt{eval} using \texttt{let}-clauses and pattern-matching expressions in modern functional languages.
 In natural semantics, the eval-apply evaluator is defined by a single set of inference rules for every case of term: variables, abstractions (function bodies), and redex and non-redex applications.
 The \texttt{apply} function corresponds to the inference rules for applications.
+Section~\ref{sec:eval-apply} explains the eval-apply style with examples.